Homebrew (video games): Dreamcast

 Despite its short commercial lifespan of less than two years in North America, the Dreamcast benefits from an active homebrew scene even ten years after its discontinuation.
 Due to a flaw in the Dreamcast’s BIOS, which was intended for use with MIL-CD's, the console can run software from a CD-R without the use of a modchip.
-Sega responded to this by removing MIL-CD support from the BIOS of the later produced Dreamcast consoles manufactured from November 2000 onwards.
+Sega responded to this by removing MIL-CD support from the BIOS on all Dreamcast consoles manufactured from November 2000 onwards.

 The console is especially notable for its commercial homebrew scene.
 One notable project was the Bleemcast! emulator, which was a series of bootdisks made to play PlayStation games on the system, featuring visual enhancements over the original console.
-Newer independent releases include Last Hope, released by RedSpotGames in 2007, and DUX, both Shoot 'em up style games.
+Newer independent releases include Last Hope, released by RedSpotGames, and DUX, both Shoot 'em up style games.
 These releases were written using the KallistiOS development system.
 A port of the freeware high-level development language Fenix and BennuGD is available for use in game development; many DIV Games Studio games have been ported and others were originally written for the system.

 PlayStation 2

-Early versions of the PlayStation 2 have a buffer overflow bug in the part of the BIOS that handles PS1 game compatibility; hackers found a way to turn this into a loophole called the PS2 Independence Exploit, allowing the use of homebrew software.
+Early versions of the PlayStation 2 have a buffer overflow bug in the part of the BIOS that handles PS1 game compatibility; hackers found a way to turn this into a loophole called the PS2 Independence Exploit (released in August 2003), allowing the use of homebrew software.
 Other options for homebrew development would be the use of a modchip or the utilization of a PS2 hard drive and an HD Loader.
 In Europe and Australia, the PS2 came with a free Yabasic interpreter on the bundled demo disc for some time.
 This allows simple programs to be created for the PS2 by the end-user.
 This was included in a failed attempt to circumvent a UK tax by defining the console as a "computer" if it contained certain software.
 A port of the NetBSD project and BlackRhino GNU/Linux, an alternative Debian-based distribution, are also available for the PS2.

-Using homebrew programs (e.g. 'SMS Media Player') it is possible to listen to various audio file formats (MP3, OMA, Ogg Vorbis, AAC, FLAC, AC3), and watch various video formats (DivX/XviD, MPEG1, MPEG2, MPEG4-ASP in AVI Container) using the console.
-Media can be played from any device connected to the console i.e. external USB/FireWire/thumb drive/hard disk drive (FAT32 only), the internal hard disk on early revision consoles, optical CD-R(W)/DVD±R(W) disks (modded systems or patched disks), or network shares (Windows Network or PS2 host: protocol).
+Sony released an official Linux-based operating system for the PS2 in 2002, with the contents of the kit including a keyboard, mouse, Network Adaptor and HDD.
+The North American versions were discontinued a year after the kits quickly went out of stock not too long afterwards, however the European version was still available for quite some time.
+The kit boots by installing a proprietary interface (the run-time environment) from a region-encoded DVD, meaning that the North American and European kits would only work with PS2 systems from their respective regions.